ParaGard IUD Defects – Birth Control Attorneys in Pittsburgh

 Some of these women have experienced unexpected complications.
 Though ParaGard is marketed as a 10-year solution, some women experienced device breakage as early as 6 years after insertion.
 For other patients, the IUD’s migration out of the uterus has damaged other nearby organs.

 Have you experienced any unexpected side effects from your ParaGard IUD?
 If so, you could be able to sue for compensation.
+Call now for your free consultation.

 Warnings May Have Been Insufficient